 If there is an existing contract, you must check the contract to determine the specific situation; the text above merely describes common cases.
 There are many alternative clauses in the FAR and DFARS, and specific contracts can (and often do) have different specific agreements on who has which rights to software developed under a government contract.
 The FAR and DFARS specifically permit different agreements to be struck, within certain boundaries, and other agencies have other supplements.

 If the intent of a contract is to develop software to be released as open source software, it is best to expressly include release as OSS as part of the contract.
 This makes the expectations clear to all parties, which may be especially important as personnel change.

 Other laws must still be obeyed.
 Classified information may not be released to the public without special authorization to do so.
-The release of the software may be restricted by the International Traffic in Arms Regulation, or Export Administration Regulation.
+The release of the software may be restricted by the International Traffic in Arms Regulation (ITAR) or Export Administration Regulation (EAR).
 The release may also be limited by patent and trademark law.

 In most cases, yes.
-U.S. law governing federal procurement (U.S. Code Title 41, Chapter 7, Section 403) defines "commercial item" as including "Any item, other than real property, that is of a type customarily used by the general public or by non-governmental entities for purposes other than governmental purposes (i.e., it has some non-government use), and (i) Has been sold, leased, or licensed to the general public; or (ii) Has been offered for sale, lease, or license to the general public ...".
-Thus, as long as the software has at least one non-governmental use, software released (or offered for release) to the public is a commercial item for procurement purposes, even if it was originally developed using public funds.
+U.S. law governing federal procurement U.S. Code Title 41, Chapter 7, Section 103 defines “commercial product” as “a product, other than real property, that- (A) is of a type customarily used by the general public or by nongovernmental entities for purposes other than governmental purposes; and (B) has been sold, leased, or licensed, or offered for sale, lease, or license, to the general public …”.
+Thus, as long as the software has at least one non-governmental use, software released (or offered for release) to the public is a commercial product for procurement purposes, even if it was originally developed using public funds.